-- Circumareolar or “Doughnut” Mastopexy, incision around areola only
+- Circumareolar Mastopexy: incision only around the areola

-- Lollipop Mastopexy, or limited incision around areola with vertical line
+- Vertical Mastopexy: limited incision around the areola with vertical line extended directly down

-- Inverted “T” Mastopexy, or incision around areola with vertical and horizontal lines
+- Inverted “T” Mastopexy: incision around the areola with vertical and horizontal lines

-- Augmentation Mastopexy, or simultaneous breast lift and augmentation with breast implants
+- Augmentation Mastopexy: simultaneous breast lift and augmentation with breast implants

 - Typical bruising and swelling of the breasts for 1-3 days